-Having seen the impact the Canopy model is having on those entrusted to such age-appropriate vocational and social-emotional learning opportunities, Giant Steps is in the midst of a campaign to fund a new and expanded program for adults.
+Having seen the impact the Canopy model is having on those entrusted to age-appropriate vocational and social-emotional learning opportunities, Giant Steps is in the midst of a campaign to fund a new and expanded program for adults.

 Cole Bransford is particularly fond of Christine’s Dream Equine Therapy Program.

-“He loves the equestrian program so I can’t say enough about Christine’s Dream,” Brandford said.
+“He loves the equestrian program so I can’t say enough about Christine’s Dream,” Bransford said.
 “He looks forward to Wednesdays.
-He knows what day Wednesday is and generally speaking it’s a structured environment for him and gives him a purpose, and he’s a very proud man.
+He knows what day Wednesday is and generally speaking it’s a structured environment for him and gives him a purpose and he’s a very proud man.
 When he does work and stuff like that he’s very proud of himself.
 It may not seem like there’s a lot going on at times, but it’s in there somewhere.”

-“There’s a waiting list for this program,” Cheryl Bransford said. “[The proposed new facility] is a dream right now.
+“There’s a waiting list for this program,” Bransford said. “[The proposed new facility] is a dream right now.
 They do what they can with what they have out there now, but this would be just unbelievable.
-And that again is through the generosity of people, and Sugar Grove has been very welcoming to our community.
+And that again is through the generosity of people and Sugar Grove has been very welcoming to our community.
 Our guys can go out anywhere and they’re welcome.”

-Walkers learned a bit about Neil, “a fun, smart, loving, big guy that loves holidays, parties, crafts and having fun in the community.
+Walkers learned a bit about Neil “a fun, smart, loving, big guy that loves holidays, parties, crafts and having fun in the community.
 He really looks forward to his days at Canopy!”

 State-run programs rejected Neil, claiming he was too hard to handle.
 Thankfully, his family was able to find Canopy.